juhuntenburg/laminar_python/README.md

 # laminar_python
 Tools for laminar analysis of the cortical sheet in Python.
+Most modules are Python versions of [CBS Tools](https://www.nitrc.org/projects/cbs-tools/)

-Most modules are Python version of [CBS Tools](https://www.nitrc.org/projects/cbs-tools/)
+## How to use this repo

 1. Clone this repository